 The study found that people smoke e-cigarettes mainly because they presumed e-cigarettes to be less harmful than tobacco cigarettes and helped them to stop smoking.
 Refillable cigarettes are the most popular of the main brands and models available in the Netherlands.
 Virtually all users (vapers) had smoked tobacco before using e-cigarettes and most continued to smoke tobacco as well as e-cigarettes.
 Large behavioural differences between vapers were reported, for instance, in the number of puffs reported per day.

 The study was carried out for the Ministry of Health, Welfare and Sport because of the rapid growth in the number of e-cigarette users and uncertainties about the health effects.
-The risk to users associated with substances in the vapour inhaled was assessed in this study and later in the year, RIVM will assess the potential health effects of substances present in the exhaled vapour.
+The risk to users associated with substances in the vapour inhaled was assessed in this study and later in the year, RIVMNational Institute for Public Health and the Environment will assess the potential health effects of substances present in the exhaled vapour.
 An abridged English version of the study will be published shortly on our website.